-What follows in this chapter is an overview of the SimCoach project that aims to develop VH support agents to serve as online guides for promoting access to psychological healthcare information and for assisting military personnel and family members in breaking down barriers to initiating the healthcare process.
-While we believe that the use of VHs to serve the role of virtual therapists is still fraught with both technical and ethical concerns, the SimCoach project does not aim to become a "doc in box".
+What follows in this paper is an overview of the SimCoach project that aims to develop virtual human support agents to serve as online guides for promoting access to psychological healthcare information and for assisting military personnel and family members in breaking down barriers to initiating the healthcare process.
+While we believe that the use of virtual humans to serve the role of virtual therapists is still fraught with both technical and ethical concerns, the SimCoach project does not aim to become a "doc in box".
 Rather, the SimCoach experience is being designed to attract and engage military Service Members (SMs), Veterans and their significant others who might not otherwise seek help.
-The anonymous online interaction with a SimCoach aims to create an experience that will motivate users to take the first step to empower themselves to seek information and advice with regard to their healthcare (e.g., psychological health, traumatic brain injury, addiction, etc.) and general personal welfare (i.e., other non-medical stressors such as economic or relationship issues).
-The SimCoach experience also aims to encourage and support anonymous users to take the next step towards seeking more formal resources with a live provider, when the need is determined.
+It aims to create an experience that will motivate users to take the first step - to empower themselves to seek information and advice with regard to their healthcare (e.g., psychological health, traumatic brain injury, addiction, etc.) and general personal welfare (i.e., other non-medical stressors such as economic or relationship issues) - and encourage them to take the next step towards seeking more formal resources that are available, when the need is determined.

-CHALLENGES FOR BREAKING DOWN BARRIERS TO CARE
+2. CHALLENGES FOR BREAKING DOWN BARRIERS TO CARE IN MILITARY POPULATIONS AND VETERANS

 Research suggests that there is an urgent need to reduce the stigma of seeking mental health treatment in SM and Veteran populations.
-One of the more foreboding findings in an early report by Hoge et al. (2004) was the observation that among Iraq/Afghanistan War veterans, "...those whose responses were positive for a mental disorder, only 23 to 40 percent sought mental health care.
+One of the more foreboding findings in an early report by Hoge et al. (2004), was the observation that among Iraq/Afghanistan War veterans, "...those whose responses were positive for a mental disorder, only 23 to 40 percent sought mental health care.
 Those whose responses were positive for a mental disorder were twice as likely as those whose responses were negative to report concern about possible stigmatization and other barriers to seeking mental health care." (p.
 13).
 While US military training methodology has better prepared soldiers for combat in recent years, such hesitancy to seek treatment for difficulties that emerge upon return from combat, especially by those who may need it most, suggests an area of military mental healthcare that is in need of attention.